jmaggio14/imagepypelines/docs/source/tutorials.rst

 Machine Learning Applications
 -----------------------------
-One of the more powerful applications of ImagePypelines is it's ease of use in *machine learning* and *feature engineering* applications.
+One of the more powerful applications of ImagePypelines is its ease of use in *machine learning* and *feature engineering* applications.
 We can easily build a simple image classifier that is tailored to your purposes